European discovery and the colonisation of Australia

 - The full text of The Endeavour Journal of Sir Joseph Banks

-- Flinders' journeys - Discover Collections, State Library New South Wales
+- Flinders' journeys, State Library of New South Wales, Discover Collections

 The First Fleet

-- The ships of the First Fleet - First Fleet Fellowship
+- The Eleven Ships (of the First Fleet), First Fleet Fellowship

-- List of livestock and provisions - First Fleet Fellowship
+- List of livestock, provisions, plants and seeds, First Fleet Fellowship

-- George Raper Collection - National Library of Australia
+- George Raper Collection, National Library of Australia (archived site)

 Art of the First Fleet